marysia/gaussian-activation-steering/README.md

 ```
 You can find this command registered as an entry point in `pyproject.toml` under `[project.scripts]`.

 For more details on customizing prompts, personas, or dataset locations, see the relevant configuration constants in the codebase under `gauss_steer/utils/constants.py`.
+By default, this will train a control vector for honesty, but by adjusting the constants you can adjust it towards other concepts.

 ## 2. Gaussian Depth Schedule for Activation Steering
 The `HuggingFaceModelClient`, when loaded with a config file such as `configs/example-steering-config.yaml`, automatically applies the control vector according to a *Gaussian depth schedule* during generation.
 This means the strength of the steering (insertion of the control vector) varies across model layers, following a Gaussian-shaped distribution.
 The peak and width of this schedule are configured in the YAML file, ensuring that the influence of the control vector is greatest at specific layers and tapers off elsewhere.